hnoraa/DIFF-Tool/README.md

 		track of latest version index
 * [X] check to see if project already exists when creating a new project (based on project name only)
-* [ ] increase functionality of diff code, it should look to see if 0 or more characters are different between each line on each file
+* [ ] **increase functionality of diff code, it should look to see if 0 or more characters are different between each line on each file**
 * [X] organize app so common code goes into globalFunc.py
-* [X] **IMPORTANT: insure that all config parameters are being used in the app (currently, the directories aren\'t being utilized 05/05/2017)**
+* [X] insure that all config parameters are being used in the app
 * [X] global project for app (currently opened project)
 * [X] project schema (update config schema)
 * [X] projects directory